 ½ cup chopped walnuts or pecans

-Mixing and Kneading.
-Mix the dry ingredients, including the yeast, in a bowl, then add the ¾ cup oil and the buttermilk.
-Mix the dough in a bowl, adding flour until all the ingredients form a ball.
+Mix the dry ingredients, including the yeast, in a bowl.
+Add the ¾ cup oil and the buttermilk.
+Mix the dough in a bowl with a stand mixer, adding flour until all the ingredients form a ball.
 Knead the dough for 10 minutes until it is soft and elastic.

-Proofing.
-To proof the dough, place it in a clean, covered bowl and allow it to rise at room temperature for about 1 hour, until it has doubled in bulk.
+Place the dough in a clean, covered bowl and allow it to rise at room temperature for about 1 hour, until it has doubled in bulk.

-Preparing Pan.
-Sprinkle half (or a fourth if you are using four 9-inch pans) the raisins and chopped nuts over the glaze in each pan.
+Sprinkle half (a fourth for 4 pans) the raisins and chopped nuts over the glaze in each pan.
 The pans are now ready for the sliced dough.

 If you plan to freeze the buns, cover each pan tightly with aluminum foil and put them in the freezer.
 Take out several hours (or overnight) before you bake the buns in the oven.
 It is very important to loosen the edges of the aluminum foil after you take out the frozen buns so the dough has room to rise.
 When you are ready to bake the rolls, fold back excess foil from the top.